 Making a claim for compensation

 You could suffer a wide range of possible injuries when clay pigeon shooting, and no matter how you have been injured, if somebody else is to blame then you can get in touch with Accident Advice Helpline within three years of your accident.
 We’re here to help you get the compensation you deserve and we have over 15 years’ experience helping members of the public.
-In fact, when you make a claim with us you know you can trust us as we have been endorsed by our patron, TV personality Esther Rantzen.
-Call us today on 0800 689 0500 to find out more about making a 100% no win, no fee claim.
+In fact, when you make a claim with us you know you can trust us as we have been endorsed by our patron, TV personality 0800 689 5659 to find out more about making a no win no fee claim.